Rabbits are one of the most misunderstood pets in the UK. Have a read of our top facts you might not know about rabbits.

 10. Their body language is less obvious when they are worried

 If a rabbit is worried or anxious their body language is much more subtle.
 They clench the position of their body; it’s only really noticeable if you are looking for it.
 This often means their mood is misunderstood.
+This makes it especially important to keep a look out for symptoms of common diseases or infections.

 11. They need plenty of exercise